2014 Overnight Camp

 Overnight Camp - Cost for one week at the Hoosier Tennis Camp for Boys is $695/Resident and $575/Extended-Day (9 a.m. - 9:45 p.m.).
 The Resident fee includes room and board, use of campus pool, indoor court fees, and a camp t-shirt.
 The Extended-Day fee excludes the room and some meals.
 A $250 deposit is required with your application.
 Credit cards are accepted.

 Competition Camp - Cost is $250.
 The fee includes T-shirt and lunch each day.
 Credit cards are accepted.

 The woodland campus of Indiana University at Bloomington situated in the picturesque rolling hills of southern Indiana, is the site for the Hoosier Tennis Camp for Boys.
 Located one hour south of Indianapolis, Bloomington is easily accessible by highway, air and bus.

 Transportation to and from the tennis camp is the responsibility of the parents.
-If given at least one week's notice the staff will pick up players at the bus depot or Bloomington Shuttle.
+If given at least one week's notice the staff will pick up players at the bus depot or Bloomington Shuttle for Overnight Camp only.